griffinbank/griffin-postman/README.md

 ⛔️ DEPRECATED ⛔️

 This repository is no longer the source of truth for our public postman collection.
-Please update the the collection directly on [postman](https://griffin-bank.postman.co)
+Please see the collection directly on [postman](https://www.postman.com/griffin-bank/workspace/griffin-api/overview)

-> If you need an invite to the Griffin postman team please ask in the #tech slack channel.

 ## Getting started